Antithetic multilevel Monte Carlo method for approximations of SDEs with non-globally Lipschitz continuous coefficients: Introduction

-The contribution of the present article can be summarized as follows: 1).
-A general framework of modified Milstein-type schemes without the Lévy areas is established for SDEs with non-globally Lipschitz coefficients and the strong convergence rate is revealed under a coupled monotoncity condition and certain polynomial growth conditions.
-The framework covers the tamed Milstein scheme and projected Milstein scheme without Lévy areas as special cases; 2).
-Combining the proposed schemes with the antithetic multilevel Monte Carlo we analyze the variance of the multilevel estimator and obtain the order two variance so that the optimal complexity $\mathcal{O}(\epsilon^{-2} )$ can be derived.
-This justifies the use of antithetic MLMC combined with the MM scheme for SDEs with non-globally Lipschitz coefficients.
-As already mentioned above, the analysis of both the strong convergence rate and the desired variance is highly non-trivial and essential difficulties are caused by the non-globally Lipschitz setting, where the diffusion coefficients are allowed to grow polynomially.
+The contribution of the present article can be summarized as follows: { \begin{itemize} \item A general framework of modified Milstein-type schemes without Lévy areas is established for SDEs with non-globally Lipschitz coefficients and the strong convergence rate is revealed under a coupled monotonicity condition and certain polynomial growth conditions.
+The framework covers the tamed Milstein scheme and projected Milstein scheme without Lévy areas as special cases;

+\item Combining the proposed schemes with the antithetic multilevel Monte Carlo, we analyze the variance of the multilevel estimator and obtain the order two variance so that the optimal complexity $\mathcal{O}(\epsilon^{-2} )$ can be derived.
+This justifies the use of antithetic MLMC combined with the newly proposed scheme for SDEs with non-globally Lipschitz coefficients. \end{itemize} } As already mentioned above, the analysis of both the strong convergence rate and the desired variance is highly non-trivial and essential difficulties are caused by the non-globally Lipschitz setting, where the diffusion coefficients are allowed to grow polynomially.

 The rest of this article is organized as follows.
 The next section revisits the fundamentals of antithetic MLMC for SDEs with globally Lipschitz drift and diffusion.
 In Section \ref{Antithetic MLMC in non-globally Lipschitz setting}, we give the modified Milstein (MM) scheme and the main result of this article under a non-globally Lipschitz setting.
 Then the strong convergence analysis of our numerical method is presented in Section \ref{section:strong-convergence-order-of-the-MM}.
 In Section \ref{section:variance-analysis}, we reveal the variance analysis of the multilevel estimator constructed by the MM scheme.
 Section \ref{section:numerical-exapmles} shows some numerical tests to illustrate our findings.
 Finally, the Appendix contains the detailed proof of several lemmas and theorems.